giubaru/cython_hunspell/RELEASING.md

     python setup.py build_ext
     # Remove the any accidentally added so files
     rm -rf hunspell/*.so
-    python setup.py test # Should pass with changes
+    pytest # Should pass with changes

 ## Commiting Changes